 Rifle Steel Shafts

-The shaft design and construction uses different technologies to provide greater performance and consistency.
-Frequency Matching of each shaft perfectly matches the flex throughout a set of clubs using electronic calibration.
+Rifle shafts are one of the most consistent performing shafts on the market from one club to the next within a set of irons or woods.
+The shaft design and construction uses different technologies to provide greater performance.
+Also, the Frequency Matching of each shaft perfectly matches the flex throughout a set of clubs using electronic calibration.
 Flexes in Rifle shafts can also be more exactly tailored for the average golfer as they use decimals to measure stiffness (eg 5.0, 5.5, 6.0, etc).
 Furthermore, the step-less design technology eliminates the energy-robbing steps’ found on most other steel shafts.
 Rifle manufacturers claim this provides greater accuracy.
 Additionally, some Rifle shafts offer ‘flighted’ versions that can produce variable ball trajectories for different clubs within a single set.

 Graphite Golf Club Shafts

 Generally speaking, graphite golf club shafts are more expensive than steel and less durable.
 The lighter weight provides greater swing speed for more power.
 However, it sacrifices control due to the flex generated during the swing.

 The variation in flexes (and colors) make graphite shafts a very popular choice with professionals and amateurs alike.
 They are also suited to lady golfers and seniors who cannot produce the swing speed to use a steel shaft effectively.
 In addition, the shaft is produced using Graphite tape, with an epoxy binder, wrapped around a steel mandrel.
 The shaft is then heated and the mandrel removed.
 After it has cooled, the shaft is sanded and cut.
 It is then painted.
 Graphite golf club shafts can reduce the weight of your club.
 You can really notice the difference if you’ve used steel shafts before.